 When describing your nonprofit, be specific.
 Even if the cause you support is something broad like education, the environment, or hunger, it’s important to show how your nonprofit adds a unique element to an important cause.
 Then, try and cut that description down to two words.
 Choose the two most accurate and powerful words that reflect your organization.
 Examples could be: youth empowerment or earthquake relief.
 The purpose of making a two-word description is so that when you start throwing around logo ideas, you will be thinking about the most important part of your nonprofit that you want to showcase.
 Graphic images, color palettes, and typography will follow after you’ve narrowed down the focus of your organization.

 Entrepreneur Magazine’s top branding expert, John Williams, thinks he has the answer to testing whether a nonprofit's logo is memorable enough.
 He writes, “If you can't look at a logo for fewer than 10 seconds and re-draw it with decent accuracy, it's probably too complex to be easily remembered.”
 Think about some of the most iconic nonprofits in the world such as WWF and charity:water.
 Could you apply Williams’ test to these?
 Probably.
 These logo designs employ a balance between originality and simplicity.

 3. How to use color in your nonprofit logo

-Before jumping into color choice, first ask yourself this, what are the most important qualities of your nonprofit?
-Are you focusing on improving education standards in high risk neighborhoods, providing immediate relief to communities suffering from natural disasters, or supporting minority populations in your community?
+Before delving into color choice, first ask yourself what the most important qualities of your nonprofit are.
+Do you focus on improving education standards in high risk neighborhoods, providing immediate relief to communities suffering from natural disasters, or supporting minority populations in your community?
 It’s a well-known marketing strategy that colors spark emotions and associations inside our brain, and depending on the purpose of your nonprofit, your color palette should reflect that.
 For example, look at the logo below: